 January 26 - February 23, 2013

-New York Open Center Gallery is pleased to present AS ABOVE, SO BELOW a collaborative exhibition presenting selected works from Sharon Ligorner, Karl Lorenzen, Luisa Sartori, and Kenneth Walker.
-Each featured artist explores, through their artwork, the mathematical and geometric constants that are woven into the very fabric of all life with the spiritual recognition that this intrinsic order provides an interface between the visible and the invisible world.
+AS ABOVE, SO BELOW is a collaborative exhibition presenting selected works from SHARON LIGORNER, KARL LORENZEN, LUISA SARTORI and KENNETH W. WALKER.
+This exhibition will run from January 26 - February 23, 2013.
+Through their artwork, each featured artist explores the mathematical and geometric constants that are woven into the very fabric of all life along with the spiritual recognition that this intrinsic order provides an interface between the visible and the invisible world.

 The spiritual study of geometry, or Sacred Geometry, considers the geometric archetypes as absolutely perfect and unchanging, acknowledging the holistic perspective of interconnectedness, inseparability and the intricate beauty of all existence.
 The ancients believed that the experience of Sacred Geometry was essential to the education of the soul and that these patterns were symbolic of our own inner realm and the subtle structure of awareness.
 As Plato stated: “It is through geometry that one purifies the eye of the soul."